How Often Do You Go To The Doctor When Pregnant?

 Depending on when your first appointment is, you may or may not have additional first-trimester doctor’s appointments.

-Between 11 and 13 weeks gestation, you are offered an additional screening for genetic abnormalities called a Nuchal Translucency Screening (NT Test).
+Between 11 and 13 weeks gestation, you are offered an optional additional screening for genetic abnormalities called a Nuchal Translucency Screening (NT Test).

 Second Trimester Appointments